caelcs/spring-security-mongo/README.md

 ### Step 1
 Add as dependency to your project and then use the beans in your Spring Oauth2 Configuration

+#### Note:

+Spring Boot 2.x and Oath2 library and Mongo Driver 3.6 has bring a lot of changes that are not backward compatible unless that you play around with dependencies.
+So I have updated all the dependencies to use the latest from version 3.0.0.

+Spring Boot 1.5.x -> use 2.0.0
+Spring Boot 2.x.x -> use 3.0.0

 ### Step 2
 Add this annotation to your configuration class: